9 Box Grid explained

 What is the 9 Box Grid for Talent Management?

 Team development becomes more transparent and supervisors will gain valuable information about their employees’ strengths.
 They can use this information to deploy different leadership roles.
 The 9 box grid model received international recognition thanks to Jack Welch, the CEO of the American company General Electric.

 He emphasised increasing employee performance.
 He does so by recruiting the right people and committing the best employees to the company.
 In practice, it means that some employees have to be let go because they do not add value or are not a good fit for the organisation.

 Nine Boxes of the 9 box grid model including an example overview

+The 9 box grid is formed by a grid with two axes.
+The x-axis shows the employee’s ‘performance’, which can be ‘low’, ‘average / normal’, and ‘high’.
 The y-axis shows the ‘potential’, which comes down to the ability to further develop the talents of individual employees.
-This factor can also be ‘low’, ‘average/normal’, and ‘high’.
+This factor can also be ‘low’, ‘average / normal’, and ‘high’.

 Together, these combinations form nine different boxes, each with their own characteristics.
 You can then enter names of individual employees into the grid.
 The 9 box grid model makes it possible to see the value of each staff member at a single glance.